Languages of Trauma: History, Memory, and Media

 - Illustrations: 43

-“Languages of Trauma provides an introduction to a different strand of trauma theory, outlining critiques of earlier generations in the history of the discipline and analyzing new avenues and approaches currently trending.
-For its scope, ambition, and inter-disciplinarity, this book provides a major contribution to research.”
+"Languages of Trauma provides an introduction to a different strand of trauma theory, outlining critiques of earlier generations in the history of the discipline and analysing new avenues and approaches currently trending.
+With its scope, ambition, and interdisciplinarity, this book provides a major contribution to research."

 Author InformationPeter Leese is an associate professor in the Department of English, Germanic and Romance Studies at the University of Copenhagen.

 Jason Crouthamel is a professor in the Department of History at Grand Valley State University.

 Julia Barbara Köhne is FONTE visiting professor in the Faculty of Culture, Social Sciences and Education at Humboldt-University Berlin.

 Peter Leese, Julia Barbara Köhne, and Jason Crouthamel

 1. “A perfect hell of a night which we can never forget”: Narratives of Trauma in the Private Writings of British and Irish Nurses in the First World War